 Behind-the-ear hearing aids are the best hearing aids for young children.
-Depending on your baby’s hearing loss, it may be appropriate to change hearing aid styles when your child becomes a teenager.
+Depending on your baby’s hearing loss, it may be appropriate to change hearing aids styles when your child becomes a teenager.

 Hearing aids are not a cure for hearing loss.
 If your child has a hearing loss and the hearing loss cannot be improved by surgery, hearing aids may be recommended.
-If hearing aids are recommended, your child will want to wear their hearing aids for the rest of their life as they will obtain much benefit from them that will aid in their hearing, speech and language development and other important sounds around them.
+If hearing aids are recommended, your child will want to wear their hearing aids for the rest of their life as they will obtain much benefit from them that will aid in their hearing, speech and language development and other important sounds of the world.

 If you want your child to develop speech and language skills, your baby will need to have consistent exposure to sound.
 Your baby should wear the hearing aids for the time he/she wakes up until going to bed at night.
 Some babies prefer to wear their hearing aids even at nap time.

 There are many techniques that can help keep them in place or from getting lost.
 These include the use of hypoallergenic two-sided tape, huggie hearing aids, and critter clips.
 If your baby takes his/her hearing aids out, firmly place them back in his/her ears.
 If your baby ‘throws a fit’, wait a few minutes before trying again.
 The goal is to teach your baby to listen and learn new sounds wearing the hearing aids.
 As long as the hearing aids have been fit properly, most children will want to wear them all day as they will otherwise feel that they are missing out.
 If the child consistently pulls the hearing aid out, it may be worth checking with the audiologist that there is no ear infection, or a small problem with the fitting.

 If your baby accidentally swallows a hearing aid battery, call the hospital immediately.